Eugene Mamut: Stereoanimation

+Computer animation

 The first artistic animated film in the USSR to incorporate segments of computer-generated animation was created by the Kharkiv Polytechnic collective.
 This pioneering work was made possible through the use of the first locally assembled computer capable of producing digital drawings, constructed by a skilled technician within the institute.
 This marked a significant milestone in Soviet animation, blending traditional artistic techniques with emerging digital technologies well ahead of their broader adoption.

 In 1975, the idea emerged to create an artistic animated film incorporating segments of computer graphics.
 To realise this, the team employed the Intograf-2, a graphical interaction device developed by M. S. Bezrodnyi.
 Designed to operate in conjunction with a mainframe computer, the Intograf-2 enabled the real-time display of computational results in the form of technical drawings, graphs, and diagrams, while also allowing for on-screen editing of these images through a human–machine dialogue interface.
 This technological innovation led to the creation of the animated film The Computer is Drawing.
 An Elementary Truth, based on the poetry of Boris Zakhoder.
 The project stands as one of the earliest Soviet experiments in integrating computational technology into the artistic domain of animation.